nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arcitect_QuickStart.md

 3. Select a location and give your ARC a name

 💡 By default, this name will be used
    - for the ARC folder on your machine
    - to create your ARC in the DataHUB at `https://git.nfdi4plants.org/<YourUserName>/<YourARC>` (see next steps)
-  - as the Identifier for your ARC
+   - as the identifier for your investigation

 💡 Make sure that no ARC exists at `https://git.nfdi4plants.org/<YourUserName>/<YourARC>`.
 Otherwise you will sync to that ARC.

-4. Click on the
+1. Click on the